tarunbatra/tarunbatra.github.io/source/about/index.md

 ---
 title: about
-date: 2017-02-05 20:33:48
+date: 2018-04-08 15:00:00
 ---

 I'm a tech enthusiast, fascinated by Computer Science, and currently a Node.js developer.
+Apart from that, I'm also into roadtrips on cruisers.

-Supports [open source ideology](https://en.wikipedia.org/wiki/Open-source_software_movement), projects and community.
+I support [open source ideology](https://en.wikipedia.org/wiki/Open-source_software_movement), projects and community.
 Find source code for this site [here](https://github.com/tarunbatra/tarunbatra.github.io). 🙂

 ## Work
-Currently working as a **Software Developer** at [Codebrahma](https://codebrahma.com), in Bangalore.

-Apart from Node.js, I've worked on various technologies of the JavaScript realm, like [MeteorJS](https://meteor.com), AngularJS and Blaze.
-Currently trying my hands out at React.
+### Software Developer at Smallcase [Nov 2017 - Present]

+At Smallcase, I look after the order placement flow of smallcases to the existing integrations along with adding new integrations to the platform.

+Apart from that I'm also responsible for the timely execution of scheduled housekeeping jobs on the servers.

+### Software Developer at Codebrahma [Apr 2016 - Oct 2017]

+During my time at Codebrahma, I worked on various projects mostly in the [Node.js](https://nodejs.org) realm.
+Projects ranged from mortgage settlement platform for a client in US to a generic game server for a popular mobile gaming client.

+I got my hands dirty in Express, Hapi.js, Meteor, MongoDB, DynamoDB, Blaze, AWS Elasticbeanstalk, AWS Lambda, etc.

 ## Education